nathanph/ms-thesis/3-background/1-governance/0-governance.md

 Governance
 ==========
 A **government** is the means through which a community is managed.
-Governments might be best grouped by three attributes: those in power, those whose elect, and the distribution of responsibility among those in power.
+Governments might be best grouped by three attributes: those in power, how decisions are made, and the distribution of responsibility among those in power.

 Those in power: